-Students who are planning to major or minor in music will be scheduled to take a Music Theory Placement Test during their PASSPORT orientation.
+Students who are planning to major or minor in music will need to take the Music Theory Placement Test prior to their PASSPORT orientation.
+A link to the test will be emailed to you two weeks prior to PASSPORT.
+The test should be completed before the end of your first day of orientation.
 This test will cover music knowledge and skills that you are expected to have before taking Music Theory I (MUSC 108), a course needed by all music majors and minors.
 Any students who do not pass this entrance exam will be asked to take the Music Theory Fundamentals (MUSC 100, a 2-credit course) during the fall semester to prepare them for MUSC 108.
 Click here for a list of Music Theory Prerequisites.
 If you have any questions, please contact Dr. Benita Wolters-Fredlund.

 Calvin has eight different student ensembles: two concert bands, a symphony orchestra and five choirs.
 Please check out the Ensembles webpage for more information about participation in each of these groups.

-Many Calvin students participate in two or more ensembles a semester and, in spite of the time requirement, consider ensemble participation recreative (and a good stress-reliever!) and not a burden to their other coursework.
+Many Calvin students participate in two or more ensembles each semester and, in spite of the time requirement, consider ensemble participation recreative (and a good stress-reliever!) and not a burden to their other coursework.
 However, please think carefully about how much time you would like to dedicate to ensemble rehearsals each week and plan your schedule accordingly.
 If you have questions or need advice on picking an ensemble, please contact the Music Office.

 The Music Department does not require a music major audition prior to admission to Calvin.
 Permission to major in music is granted usually at the end of the first year based on a list of requirements.

-Calvin offers two music degree programs - Bachelor of Arts (BA) with concentrations in Performance, History, Theory & Composition, or Music in Worship or a Bachelor of Music Education degree (BMEd) with a vocal or instrumental concentration.
+Calvin offers two music degree programs: Bachelor of Arts (BA) or a Bachelor of Music Education degree (BMEd) with a vocal or instrumental concentration.

 Whether you plan to major in music or biochemistry, Calvin offers plenty of opportunities to sing or play together with other musicians.
 All Calvin students may participate in an ensemble or take private lessons.